frothkoetter/cdw/README.md

 The main branch always exists a base when creating the Iceberg table.

-Now do the cleaning job and delete rows where the IATA code is != 3 and remove the quotation marks
+Now do the cleaning job and delete rows where the IATA code is != 3 and remove the quotation marks from the AIRPORT field.

 ```SQL
 /*